aadilraza339/jira-manager/README.md

 #How it works:
 I have created a React application for displaying the tickets as a card view.
 Also makes an API call to fetch the tickets from the backend.

+#Task 4: Add a button to re-fetch or re-load new tickets if any from Jira and put them into the database
+#How it works:
+I have added a reload button to fetch updated responses from the API if any from Jira, and updating the database accordingly.